 - Reading Economy portions from India year Book is also important for both Prelims and Mains.

-- Indian economy by Sanjeev Varma : You can either use Indian Economy by Ramesh Singh or Indian economy by Sanjeev Varma for both Prelims and mains.
+- Indian Economy by Sanjeev Varma: You can either use the Indian Economy by Ramesh Singh or Indian Economy by Sanjeev Varma for both Prelims and mains.
 We recommend Indian Economy by Ramesh Singh.
-You need to follow only one not both.
+You need to follow only one, not both.

-For studying Indian economy , I suggest you to follow a RAM approach.
+For studying the Indian Economy, I suggest you follow a RAM approach.
 The study strategy can be broadly classified into two;

 - Application of concepts [A] – Once you are clear with the concepts next step is the application of it.
 For example, you cannot expect a question what is GDP?
-Rather you can expect how GDP is related to growth rate or what impact in have on Indian economy?
-Here, it is essential for you to clear with the concept of GDP.
+Rather you can expect how GDP is related to growth rate or what impact in has on the Indian Economy?
+Here, it is essential for you to clear the concept of GDP.
 This you can get from the books only.
 If you have clarity about GDP you can easily tackle the questions relating to it.

 - Mains approach [M]- Link your logical ability to current economic issues.
-For instance, nowadays we are hearing a lot about GST bill.
-You can expect questions in relation to its impact on Indian economy or critical analysis etc. These current issues can be triggered from news papers and magazines only.
+For instance, nowadays we are hearing a lot about the GST bill.
+You can expect questions in relation to its impact on the Indian Economy or critical analysis etc. These current issues can be triggered from newspapers and magazines only.

-All these three steps are interlinked and any of this steps cannot be ignored also.
+All these three steps are interlinked and any of these steps cannot be ignored also.

-Studying of Indian economy will be more interesting and easy, if you follow the correct strategy.
-Remember the fact that UPSC triggers factual questions so understanding of the concepts followed by its application guides you to correct answer.
+Studying of Indian economy will be more interesting and easy if you follow the correct strategy.
+Remember the fact that UPSC triggers factual questions so understanding of the concepts followed by its application guides you to the correct answer.